BdR76/Manage-translations/readme.md

 more translations.

 Hire a translator or have your superusers make the necessary translations.
-When all the translations are ready, you can generate the JSON, Eclipse XML files, the XCode .strings files or the Visual Studio resource .resx files.
+When all the translations are ready, you can generate the CSV, JSON, Eclipse XML files, the XCode .strings files or the Visual Studio resource .resx files.
+In LibreOffice Calc, first go to `Tools > Macros > Edit macros` and `File > Import Basic` and import the .bas file.
 Press ALT+F8 and run one of the following macro's:

+	GenerateLocalisationCSV
 	GenerateLocalisationJson
 	GenerateLocalisationEclipse
 	GenerateLocalisationVisualStudio
 	GenerateLocalisationXcode

-The macros will create a folder called "json" or "xcode" or "eclipse" or "visualstudio" in the same folder where the spreadsheet file is located.
+The macros will create a folder called "csv" or "json" or "xcode" or "eclipse" or "visualstudio" in the same folder where the spreadsheet file is located.

-Visual Studio .resx output is untested, the files might need some tweaking.
+	UniqueCharactersFromSelection

+Use this macro by first selecting one or more columns of translated texts and then run this macro to output all used letters/characters to a text file.
+This can be useful when [creating a BitmapFont](https://snowb.org/) and you only want to include the Glyphs/Characters that are actually used.

 Sheet content
 -------------